-I am a postdoc at the University of California, San Diego in the Center for Research in Language (CRL).
+I am an Assistant Professor at the Leiden Institute of Advanced Computer Science (LIACS) and a visiting scholar at the University of California, San Diego in the Center for Research in Language (CRL).
 I conduct research at the intersection of language, cultural evolution and computation.
 On this page you will find information about me, my research interests and my contact information.

 Just follow the links at the top of this page or scroll down.